Captain America in film: Marvel Cinematic Universe

+Title roles

 Captain America: The First Avenger (2011)

 Marvel began developing a Captain America film in 1997, with Mark Gordon and Gary Levinsohn as producers and Larry Wilson and Leslie Bohem as scriptwriters.
 Artisan Entertainment were brought on as financers in 2000, but production was stalled by a lawsuit between Marvel and Captain America co-creator Joe Simon over the ownership of Captain America copyrights that was settled in 2003.
-Marvel began to produce films independently in 2005, and hired screenwriter David Self in 2006 to write the screenplay for what would become Captain America: The First Avenger.
+Marvel began to produce films independently in 2005, planning a shared universe of superhero films referred to as the Marvel Cinematic Universe (MCU), and hired screenwriter David Self in 2006 to write the screenplay for what would become Captain America: The First Avenger.
 Joe Johnston was brought on to direct the film in 2008, who hired Christopher Markus and Stephen McFeely to rewrite the script.
-Filming occurred from 2010 to 2011.
-Starring Chris Evans as Steve Rogers, The First Avenger focuses on Captain America as he confronts the Red Skull (Hugo Weaving) during the Second World War.
-The film was released in July 2011 as part of the Marvel Cinematic Universe, a shared universe of superhero films produced by Marvel.
+Actor Chris Evans was cast as Steve Rogers in 2010, signing a six-picture deal with Marvel to appear in three Captain America films and three Avengers films.
+The film focuses on Rogers as he confronts the Red Skull (Hugo Weaving) during the Second World War.
+The First Avenger with was filmed from 2010 to 2011, and released in July 2011.

 Captain America: The Winter Soldier (2014)

 Markus and McFeely were hired to write a sequel to The First Avenger in mid-2011, which was publicly confirmed by Marvel to be in production in April 2012.
 George Nolfi, F. Gary Gray, and brothers Anthony and Joseph Russo were among those considered by Marvel to direct the film, with the Russo brothers ultimately signed to direct in June 2012.
-The plot of the film is broadly inspired by the Winter Soldier story arc in the Captain America comics written by Ed Brubaker, which sees Steve Rogers (Evans) uncover a conspiracy involving his former partner Bucky Barnes, now a brainwashed assassin known as the Winter Soldier (played by Sebastian Stan, reprising his role from The First Avenger).
+The plot of the film is broadly inspired by the Winter Soldier story arc in the Captain America comics written by Ed Brubaker, which sees Steve Rogers uncover a conspiracy involving his former partner Bucky Barnes (Sebastian Stan, reprising his role from The First Avenger), now a brainwashed assassin known as the Winter Soldier.
 Filming took place in 2013 and 2014, and the film premiered in March 2014.
 At the 2014 Academy Awards, The Winter Soldier was nominated for Best Visual Effects.

 Captain America: Civil War (2016)

 Markus and McFeely began writing a sequel to The Winter Soldier in late 2013, and the Russo brothers, Markus, McFeely, and Evans were publicly confirmed to be returning for the film in March 2014.
-In October 2014 it was announced that Robert Downey Jr. had been cast in the film, reprising the role of Iron Man / Tony Stark that he originated in the 2008 film Iron Man.
+In October 2014 it was announced that Robert Downey Jr. had been cast in the film, reprising the role of Iron Man / Tony Stark that he played in the 2008 film Iron Man.
 With the announcement of Downey's casting, Marvel confirmed that the film would adapt the comic book series Civil War by Mark Millar and Steve McNiven, which sees Captain America and Iron Man lead competing factions who respectively oppose and support efforts to regulate the actions of superheroes.
 Filming for Civil War occurred in 2015, and the film was released in April 2016.
 Civil War was the highest-grossing film of 2016, grossing over $1.1 billion worldwide.